Danny2168h/FitnessApp/README.md

 ***User Stories Phase 2***
-- The user will be able to save their account information and all the foods along with exercises they have done to thier account.
+- The user will be able to save their account information and all the foods along with exercises they have done to their account.
-- The user upon starting the program, will be allowed to choose between three different accounts to load.
+- The user upon starting the program, will be allowed to load 1 out of 3 different account slots that contain information.